Criteo Connector Setup Guide

 IDFA | Apple’s identifier for Advertisers unique identifier. |

 Email Raw | The user’s raw email address.
-Will use the first non-empty value of email. |
+The first non-empty email parameter is used. |

 Email MD5 (apply MD5 hash) | The user’s unhashed email address. |